-4 Women.
+4 Female Matching.
 Used in mixed games.
 Arms straight out to sides, clenched fists, wrists facing forward.
-4 Men.
+4 Male Matching.
 Used in mixed games.
 Elbows straight out, arms bent, hands behind head.
-20 Seconds.
+20-Seconds.
 Both arms straight up, clenched fists, palms forward.
-10 Seconds.
+10-Seconds.
 One arm straight up, clenched fist, palm forward.

 Line Declared.
 Face downfield, point with one arm extended, flat palm, thumb on top parallel to fingers, towards offensive starting line.
 Lower arm when other observer acknowledges signal.
-In/Out.
+In- or Out-of-bounds.
 Point with one arm extended, flat palm, thumb on top parallel to fingers, towards playing field (in) or away from playing field (out).
+Not-in-the-end zone.
+Point with one arm extended, flat palm, thumb on top parallel to fingers, along sideline, away from the endzone.
 Readiness.
 One arm raised straight up, no bend in elbow, with an open hand.
 Use when you are the observer with the receiving team once they have signaled readiness (not merely lineup for point declared).
 Time violation (on pull).
 Right hand on top of head, palm down, fingers extended parallel to each other, patting top of head.
 Offsides.
 Arms crossed overhead in an "X", hands closed in a fist, wrists forward.

-Second count (arm chop).
-Use for 20 or 10 second countdowns; flat hand, palm down, thumb in, STATIONARY above elbow, lower arm extended between parallel and a 45 degree angle to the ground, chopping at one-second intervals.
+False Start.
+Arms straight, upward at a 45-degree angle, hands open, forming a "V" with your body and arms.
+No drawn signal available Please refer to description Second count (arm chop).
+Use for 20- or 10-second countdowns; flat hand, palm down, thumb in, stationary above elbow, lower arm extended between parallel and a 45-degree angle to the ground, chopping at one-second intervals.
 Bobble.
 Elbows in, extend forearms forward, open palms facing up.
 Motion one forearm up (by bending elbow) while motioning the other forearm down, then reverse motion for each forearm.
 Repeat for three cycles.
-Force-out foul.
-Motion towards out-of-bounds using a pushing motion with both palms outward, and be sure to verbally call "Force- out!" as well.
+BRAVO Force-out foul.
+Motion towards out-of-bounds using a pushing motion with both palms outward, and be sure to verbally call, "Force-out!" as well.
 Note that this is an active call, and play must be restarted with a check afterwards.
-In the end zone.
+In-the-end zone.
 Point with both arms, flat hands, palms down, all fingers parallel, towards the center of the end zone.
-Note : There is no hand signal for "not in the end zone" to accompany the verbal "Not in!"

 All Clear.
 Stand straight up and keep elbows at your sides and raise forearms straight up.
 Used by trail observer(s) to indicate no calls at or near throw after a catch in the end zone.
 Goal.
 Raise both arms, fully extended, straight up, palms facing inward (similar to a touchdown signal in football).
 Hold signal for a count of three while standing still.
 See below for full procedure for signaling goals.

 Procedure for signaling Goal: Downfield observer signals "in the end zone" and surveys field for downfield calls.
 Trail observer(s) checks for calls near throw and, if there are none, gives the "All clear" signal.
 If the downfield observer(s) sees no calls, they look to the trail observer for the "All clear" signal.
 If given, all observers give the "Goal" signal.
-If any observer sees a call, the "Play has stopped" signal should be given instead, to indicate no goal, and then the appropriate signal for the call as well.
+If any observer sees a call, the "Play has stopped" signal should be given instead to indicate no goal, and then the appropriate signal for the call as well.